Table of Contents

 Investing in real estate property needs a huge fund and it occupies 70-90% of the total asset allocation.
 But, you can invest in Real Estate Investment Trust (REIT) or companies.

-ETF generally resembles as same as an Index fund, but there are a few distinctions.
+ETF generally resembles as same as an Index fund, but there are few distinguish.
 When you buy indices directly from the secondary market, it’s known as Exchange Trade.
-The funds with multiple exchange trades are known as Exchange-traded funds (ETF)
+The funds with multiple exchange trades are know as Exchange-traded fund (ETF)

 Fixed Income securities with less than 180 days of maturity fall under low-risk funds.
 Liquid funds and Ultra Short Term Funds fall under this category.
 Investors can earn an annual return of 7% to 8%.
 These funds help any investor to fulfill very short-term goals.

-Low-risk funds can be any fixed-income securities that yield better returns of 7 to 9% annually.
-When the market is in a volatile state, financial advisors and fund managers recommend parking the funds in either short-term funds, arbitrage funds, or balanced funds
+Low-risk funds can be of any fixed income securities which yield better returns of 7 to 9% annually.
+When the market is a volatile state, financial advisors and fund managers recommend to park the funds in either short-term funds, arbitrage funds, or balanced funds

-The asset allocation holds equity securities at maximum when it comes to moderate-risk funds.
+The asset allocation holds equity securities in maximum when it comes to moderate risk funds.
 Large Cap Funds, Index Funds, and a few Blue Chip funds come under moderate risk funds.
 These funds yield a return of 12%-14% annually.
 The risk profile will be shallow if invested in SIP for an extended period